neuefische/web-exercises/README.md

 A project that contains HTML, CSS and JavaScript files but has no bundler and therefore does not support tests.

+> 📝 Create a new exercise inside this repository:
+>
-> 📝 Create a new exercise: `npm run create` → Select type `Static HTML, CSS and JavaScript`
+> `npm run create` → Select type `Static HTML, CSS and JavaScript`

 > ✨ Use as a starter:
 >